The stochastic evolution of an infinite population with logistic-type interaction: Introduction

 \section{Introduction}

-More than 200 years ago, T. R. Malthus suggested to describe the evolution of a population by the differential equation $\dot{N}_t = (\lambda - \mu)N_t$.
-Here $N_t$ is the population size (number of entities) at time $t$, $\dot{N}_t$ stands for the time derivative, and $\lambda$ and $\mu$ are fertility and mortality rates, respectively.
-Later on, P. F. Verhulst modified this equation by making the mortality rate state-dependent in the form $\mu= \mu_0 +\mu_1 N$, which takes into account the increase of $\mu$ due to the competition between the entities for the resources available at the habitat.
-This modification would lead to the following evolution equation $\dot{N}_t = (\lambda -\mu_0) N_t - \mu_1 N_t^2$, known now as the logistic growth equation \cite{Ver}.
-The appearance of the quadratic term makes the theory more complex.
-In particular, rough methods which do not take into account the sign of the quadratic term are no longer adequate.
-At the same time, this change of the model essentially alternates the dependence of $N_t$ on $t$.
-In particular, it gets globally bounded in time in contrast to an unbounded growth possible in the Malthus theory.
+More than 200 years ago, T. R. Malthus suggested describing the evolution of a population by the differential equation $\dot{N}_t = (\lambda - \mu)N_t$, where $N_t$ is the size of the population (number of entities) at time $t$, $\dot{N}_t$ denotes the time derivative, and $\lambda$ and $\mu$ are the rates of fertility and mortality, respectively.
+Later, P. F. Verhulst modified this equation by making the mortality rate state-dependent in the form $\mu= \mu_0 +\mu_1 N$ that takes into account the increase of $\mu$ due to the competition between the entities for the resources available in the habitat.
+This modification leads to the following evolution equation $\dot{N}_t = (\lambda -\mu_0) N_t - \mu_1 N_t^2$, now known as the logistic growth equation \cite{Ver}.
+The appearance of a quadratic term makes the theory more complex.
+In particular, rough methods that do not take into account the sign of the quadratic term are no longer adequate.
+At the same time, this change in the model essentially alters the dependence of $N_t$ on $t$.
+In particular, it gets globally bounded in time in contrast to the unbounded growth possible in Malthus' theory.